jidongbsu/cs452-web-server/README.md

 };
 ```

 Each item has two fields.
-The *fd* field allows us to track this item is for which request - remember each request is associated with a file descriptor.
+The *fd* field allows us to track this item is corresponding to which http request - remember each request is associated with a file descriptor.
 If we have many producers, then we use the *producer* field to track this item is produced by which producer.
 In other words, the *producer* field here is like the producer id.

 Everytime the *producer*() is called, it produces an item, encapsulates this item in a node, and add the node into the linked list.
 The following lines show how you can do so: